protocolguild/documentation/docs/5-initial-pilot.md

 ### Dune Dashboard

-An overview of pilot finances can be explored via this Dune Analytics dashboard: [Protocol Guild Finances](https://dune.com/datamonkey_eth/protocol-guild).
-Thanks to [@datamonkey_eth](https://twitter.com/datamonkey_eth) for working with us to make it happen - we can strongly recommend them if your project needs data viz done!
+An overview of pilot finances can be explored via this Dune Analytics dashboard: [Protocol Guild Finances](https://dune.com/protocolguild/protocol-guild)

 ## 5.4 Documenting Outcomes